Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

 <strong><font size="4">The three iHP efforts guided us in developing a comprehensive detection method and techniques.
-This allowed us to establish a Measurement approach focused primarily on two core technologies: standard colorimetric methods and electron microscopy observation.</font></strong>
+This allowed us to establish a nickel testing approach focused primarily on two core technologies: standard colorimetric methods and electron microscopy observation.</font></strong>

 <br>

 ## 6 Hardware

-In the initial conception of the MINERAL, we designed a membrane-based hardware system, hoping it would address all issues.
+In the initial conception of the [MINERAL](/fudan/description/), we designed a membrane-based hardware system, hoping it would address all issues.
 However, after discussions and exchanges with experts from laboratories and companies, we abandoned the original idea.
 Through detailed discussions and evaluations, we incorporated the experts' suggestions and designed [a new hardware module](/fudan/hardware/).

 <br>